kirstymcnaught/OptiKeyWiki/Management-Console.md

 2. Time until point becomess irrelevent (ms): If the source device (e.g. an eye tracker) timestamps the location data, then this setting controls how old a received point can be before it is considered too old to be useful.
 These "stale" points will be logged for debugging purposes and then discarded.

-3. Key selection source: The method used to select a key - see ('Change selection method')[https://github.com/JuliusSweetland/OptiKey/wiki/User-Guide#change-selection-method] for more.
+3. Key selection source: The method used to select a key.
+Possible methods are fixations, keyboard keys and mouse buttons.

 4. Key fixation time to lock-on (ms): Specific to 'Key selection source' of 'Fixations', this setting dictates how long you must direct your attention to a key (using whatever 'Source' you have selected, e.g. by looking at a key when using an eye tracking source) before a fixation begins.
 The lock-on period is designed so that a deliberate pause is required on a key before a fixation begins.
 Without a 'lock-on' period every key will immediately begin a fixation as you direct your attention around the keyboard, which makes the interface busy and less clear.